The horizon is not so far as we can see, but as far as we can imagine

 Tag: Elon Musk

-To understand DOGE it’s best to start with Reagan.
-Reagan reduced regulation massively, and where he couldn’t get rid of laws he and his successors just stopped regularly enforcing them.
-This took steam over time, so for example there was some anti-trust action up until George W. Bush.
-In fact without anti-trust actions there would be no Microsoft as we understand it.
+To understand DOGE, it’s best to start with Reagan.
+Reagan reduced regulation massively, and where he couldn’t get rid of laws, he and his successors just stopped enforcing them regularly.
+This took steam over time.
+So, for example, there was some anti-trust action up until George W. Bush.
+In fact, without anti-trust actions, there would be no Microsoft as we understand it.
 IBM had MS write the operating system for the IBM PC because they had been hit by anti-trust action repeatedly and wanted to avoid it.
 It’s not like IBM couldn’t write its own operating system

-Gates himself engaged in repeated violations of anti-trust law, and most of it was allowed to slide, but eventually the Feds went after him.
+Gates himself engaged in repeated violations of anti-trust law, and most of it was allowed to slide; eventually the Feds went after him.
 The case was going badly for him, but George Bush Jr. ordered it shut down.

-Likewise when you cut government workers, the work usually still needs to be done.
-Contractors take over and they charge more, and usually do a shittier job, if not immediately, then after a while.
-Here in Toronto where I live, half the garbage collection was given to private enterprise.
-At first they were cheaper, but within ten years, why, they were more expensive than union work, though somehow the actual workers were getting paid less.
-Strange that.
+Likewise, when you cut government workers, the work usually still needs to be done.
+Contractors take over, and they charge more and usually do a shittier job, if not immediately, but certainly in due time.
+Here in Toronto, where I live, half the garbage collection was given to private enterprise.
+At first, they were cheaper, but within ten years, why, they were more expensive than union work, though somehow the actual workers were getting paid less.
+Strange, that.

 Nor is the Federal bureaucracy in any significant way bloated: